j-hil/comform/README.md

 ## Usage

 This package can be installed from PyPI as usual via `pip install comform` and is meant to be used as a command line tool.
-It can also be used as a `pre-commit` hook, but only with a local copy installed (known issue, see [here](https://github.com/j-hil/comform/issues/2)).
-Whichever way `comform` is used I recommend running `black` first; it was developed for this use-case.
+It can also be used as a `pre-commit` hook.
+Whichever way `comform` is used I recommend running `black` first; it was mainly developed for this use-case.

 The command line interface is: